sightworks/slate/source/includes/objects/_writablecollection.md

 The items in ``remove`` must be items currently in the collection; those in ``append`` must be items not in the collection.

 The items in ``order`` must be all of the items that will be in the final collection after processing ``append`` and ``remove``.

+If you also want to simply outright replace the contents of the collection, use the ``set`` method from [Writable Colletion](#writable-collection-writablecollection) instead.

 #### Response